-Moving on, the standard 1-inch enamel pin is similar to the size of a quarter.
-As you move through the 1-inch sizes, the pins keep on getting as big as the diameter of a golf ball.
+Moving up in size, we come to the standard 1-inch enamel pin, which is comparable to the diameter of a quarter.
+As we progress through the 1-inch sizes, the pins gradually increase in size, reaching dimensions similar to that of a golf ball.

-Next, we have the 2-inch sized enamel pin that resembles the top of a small Red Bull can.
-The pins in the 2-inch range can get as big as the diameter of an official MLB baseball.
+Next, we encounter the 2-inch enamel pin, resembling the top portion of a small Red Bull can.
+Within the 2-inch range, pins can expand in size, eventually reaching the diameter of an official MLB baseball.

-The 3-inch sizes are where it gets pretty big.
-A 3-inch enamel pin is roughly equal to the diameter of a hockey puck.
-The pins can get as big as a 12″ softball in this range.
+Entering the 3-inch range, the pins take on a significantly larger form.
+A 3-inch enamel pin is roughly equivalent to the diameter of a hockey puck.
+In this range, pins can grow as large as a 12" softball.

-Finally, imagine the lid of a large McDonald’s soft drink.
-That’s how big our 4-inch enamel pin is.
-It’s the biggest of the lot!
+Finally, envision the lid of a large McDonald's soft drink.
+This is the approximate size of our 4-inch enamel pin.
+It stands as the largest size available among the options presented.

 Overall, this enamel pin size comparison chart gives you a pretty good idea of how big our pins can be.
 We hope it will help you decide on the perfect enamel pin

 size you need!